 - receive a report from a student who has been sexually assaulted,

 to report the assault using the Mandated Reporting Form below.
-Forms should be filled out appropriately and returned to Michelle Drost, Interim Title IX Coordinator and Director of University Integrity and Compliance.
+Forms should be filled out appropriately and returned to Jennifer Larimore, Title IX Coordinator and Director of University Integrity and Compliance.
 Students wanting to report a sexual assault, or other sexually-based incident, should also use this form.

 The University of Wisconsin - River Falls encourages anyone who is the recipient of or witnesses a bias incident, including hate crimes, to report the incident to the University.
 To do so individuals should complete the web-based, Bias Incident Reporting Form below, no matter the severity of the incident.

 A bias incident is defined as "an act committed against any person, group, or property, that you believe discriminates, stereotypes, harasses, or excludes anyone, based on some part of their identity."
 Identity may include race, color, ethnicity, religion, disability, nationality, language, gender, sexual orientation, group affiliation, and/or other similar factors.

 For more information about UWRF, and its commitment to promoting an inclusive campus, visit the office of Diversity, Inclusion, & Belonging.

 If you require immediate medical, police, or other emergency services, call: